MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     - [Fixes and improvements for the unified labeling scanner](#fixes-and-improvements-for-the-unified-labeling-scanner)
     - [Fixes and improvements for the unified labeling client](#fixes-and-improvements-for-the-unified-labeling-client)

+- **Known issue**: An issue was identified in the latest GA version (2.9.111) where users were not able to view protected, non Office files in the following scenarios:

+    - **When protected files are shared with users who don’t have an AIP policy configured**, such as external users.
+This issue occurs only with the AIP Viewer app.

+    - **When content with a scoped label is shared with users or groups not included in the label's scope**.
+This issue occurs both with the AIP Viewer app and when viewing or classifying the shared content via the File Explorer.

+    We are working on a fix, which will be announced as soon as it’s available.

 ### PowerShell support for disconnected scanner servers